HONG KONG: Chinese University of Hong Kong

 - Completed online OISP application

-- Summer application will be available February 20th.
+- Summer application will be available in mid-February.
 Submit everything else to OISP by March 1st

-- Students are responsible for the CUHK application fee.
+- Application Fee.
+Students are responsible for the CUHK application fee.
 Northeastern University OISP will pay this fee and then charge the student’s Northeastern University account.

 Summer 2 2014: $10,295